 A course taken to fulfill a given category in the General Education curriculum will not count in another category.
-For example, Introduction to Macroeconomics, ECO 0100, can be taken to fulfill either the Critical Thinking and Problem Solving requirement OR the requirement in for Social Science, but not both.
+For example, Introduction to Macroeconomics, ECO 0100, can be taken to fulfill either the Critical Thinking and Problem Solving requirement OR the requirement in Social Science, but not both.

-For areas in General Education that requires more than one course, students must choose courses with different prefixes.
-For example, in Critical Thinking, students can take a course in mathematics and an economic course, but he/she cannot take two math courses or two courses in economics.
+For areas in General Education that require more than one course, students must choose courses with different prefixes.
+For example, in Critical Thinking, students can take a course in mathematics and an economics course, but they cannot take two math courses or two courses in economics.
 The exception is with Foreign Languages.
-Unless students place at the 300level or higher, he/she must take two courses in the same language, i.e. FRE 0100 and FRE 0101.
-Please note, if the same course is crosslisted with different prefixes, student must choose one prefix and one category for the course to fulfill in General Education.
+Unless students place at the 300level or higher, they must take two courses in the same language, i.e. FRE 0100 and FRE 0101.
+Please note, if the same course is cross-listed with different prefixes, students must choose one prefix and one category for the course to fulfill the General Education requirement.